AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 to the problem of the unification of gravitational and

-properties suggested using the five-dimensional
+general description of physical properties suggested using the five-dimensional manifold (in which spacetime

-the fifth dimension could express the electromagnetic field.
+express the electromagnetic field.
+Kaluza and Klein were

-Kaluza and Klein were apparently inspired by the way in which
+apparently inspired by the way in which Minkowski unified the

-Minkowski unified the three-dimensional separate electric and
+three-dimensional separate electric and magnetic fields by moving

 The integral of the action of the general theory of relativity in five-dimensional space is considered in the form